spadapet/xaml-binding-tool/README.md

 * WPF for .NET Framework
 * WPF for .NET Core 3
 * UWP
+* Xamarin
+    * Android and iOS are supported.
-* Xamarin (Android)
+    * Xamarin UWP is a work-in-progress and isn't supported yet.

-Right now a small set of failures are fully parsed and transformed into pretty columns, the rest have their full ugly text shown in the Description column.
-More and more failures will look pretty in the list over time.

-**Location of command in the Debug|Windows menu:**
+**Location of the command in the Debug|Windows menu:**

 ![Command Location](https://raw.githubusercontent.com/spadapet/xaml-binding-tool/master/XamlBinding/Resources/CommandLocation.png)